HackYardo/Lau_rho_alpha/computing/git_linux_markdown_regex/markdown.typ

 == GitHub Markup <g-m>

 GitHub is a remote server for Git repositories and a hub to cooperate in writing code or to share code.
-To write at GitHub with more ease, they extend CommonMark by unicode emoji, alert, color dot, table, task list, etc. Its Ruby #link("https://github.com/github/markup")[code] and #link("https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax")[syntax]:
+To write at GitHub with more ease, they expand CommonMark by unicode emoji, alert, color dot, table, task list, etc. Its Ruby #link("https://github.com/github/markup")[code] and expanded #link("https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax")[syntax]:

 #table(columns:3,
   table.header([Result], [Method A], [Method B]),